Shivamkanse2104/Infosys-milestone/README.md

 did shivam completed 1st part?

 Jahnavi.. i can upload a sample code file.. in that i update the milestone 4 model... if it is okay you can copy that code into the milestone3_code.py file

+i have upload the sample6.py code file.... can any one check that code, whether it is okay